 Hopkin Oral Surgery Makes Your Comfort a Top Priority

-Dr. Hopkin is a board-certified oral and maxillofacial surgeon with over ten years of experience.
+Dr. Hopkin is a board-certified oral and maxillofacial surgeon with over 10 years of experience.
 We also utilize state-of-the-art technology, such as 3D imaging equipment, to perform the safest and most effective procedures.

-The team at Hopkin Oral Surgery understands that not all patients are comfortable undergoing treatment and aims to provide options to improve their experience with dentistry and oral surgery.
 To learn more about your options and whether sedation dentistry is right for you, contact our practice.
-You can request an appointment at our Salt Lake City, UT, office online or call:
+You can request an appointment at our Salt Lake City, UT, office online or reach us by phone:

 Why Patients Choose Us...
 "All of the staff are helpful, knowledgeable, and friendly."

 We had a great experience at Dr. Hopkins’s office.
 He came highly recommended to us and we weren’t disappointed.
 The office staff is friendly.
 Dr. Hopkin’s is such a nice guy and he explained the procedure clearly.
 We will definitely go back if we are in need of an oral surgeon.

 I just had surgery.
 It was so quick and painless!
 The whole procedure started before I could get anxious.
 All of, the staff are helpful, knowledgeable, and friendly.
 But, most importantly, Dr. Hopkin is extremely skilled, like I said quick and painless.
 10 out of 10 recommend!

 Levels of Sedation Dentistry